redis/redis-doc/topics/modules-api-ref.md

     RedisModuleDictIter *RedisModule_DictIteratorStartC(RedisModuleDict *d, const char *op, void *key, size_t keylen);

-Return an interator, setup in order to start iterating from the specified key by applying the operator 'op', which is just a string specifying the comparison operator to use in order to seek the first element.
-The operators avalable are:
+Return an iterator, setup in order to start iterating from the specified key by applying the operator 'op', which is just a string specifying the comparison operator to use in order to seek the first element.
+The operators available are:

 "^"   -- Seek the first (lexicographically smaller) key.
 "$"   -- Seek the last  (lexicographically biffer) key.
-">"   -- Seek the first element greter than the specified key.
+">"   -- Seek the first element greater than the specified key.
 ">="  -- Seek the first element greater or equal than the specified key.
 "<"   -- Seek the first element smaller than the specified key.
 "<="  -- Seek the first element smaller or equal than the specified key.